 Whether you are a lucky owner of a valuable collection of modern paintings or have a set of antique books, you need to properly care for all your possessions.
 Unfortunately, sometimes art collectors simply forget that old books can be much more fragile than other fine art pieces and, therefore, always require special care.
 Improper handling and transportation, as well as excessive sunlight, heat, and moisture, can easily damage antique books and prints.
-In this way, if you want to ensure your precious collection is safe and protected from all possible dangers, you have to maintain the right environment, store it in a special facility or properly equipped room, and use only professional art shipping and packing services.
+Thereby, if you want to ensure your precious collection is safe and protected from all possible dangers, you have to maintain the right environment, store it in a special facility or properly equipped room, and use only professional art shipping and packing services.
 Only in such a case, your collection of antique books will remain in its pristine condition for years to come.
 Here are several useful tips to consider:

 1. Protective storage measures